davidtimmons/summer-vagrant-base/README.md

 *Ubuntu Server 14.04 LTS (Trusty Tahr)* sourced from https://vagrantcloud.com/ubuntu/.

-## Managing languages within the provisioned box
+## Managing Languages Within the Provisioned Box

 The provisioned box uses `pyenv` and `nodenv` to control language versions.
 Use these tools to download and use different versions of Python and Node.js respectively.